-- 1. The Plan may disclose summary health information to the Plan Sponsor if the Plan Sponsor requests the summary information for the purpose of - a. obtaining premium bids for providing insurance coverage; or - b. modifying, amending, or terminating the Plan ("Summary Information").
-The Plan Sponsor may use Summary Information so received from the Plan only for these two listed purposes. - 2.
-The Plan may disclose to the Plan Sponsor, and the Plan Sponsor may use, information on whether an individual is participating in the Plan or is enrolling or dis-enrolling in the Plan. - 3.
-The Plan may disclose PHI to the Plan Sponsor and/or the Plan Sponsor may use such PHI if you have specifically authorized in writing such disclosure and/or use. - 4.
-The Plan may disclose PHI to the Plan Sponsor, and the Plan Sponsor may use PHI, to carry out plan administration functions, such as activities relating to: - a. obtaining employee-share contributions or to determining or fulfilling responsibility for coverage and provision of benefits under the Plan - b. payment for or obtaining or providing reimbursement for healthcare services Payments under this Plan generally are made either to the healthcare provider or to the employee.
-All Members should be aware that the Plan and the Plan Sponsor will be providing PHI concerning all dependents of an employee to the employee as part of the Explanation of Benefits and when reimbursing the employee for covered services under the Plan.
-If there is some reason why a dependent (spouse or child) of an employee does not want the employee to receive PHI, the dependent should so inform his or her healthcare provider and should also contact the Plan Administrator - c. determining eligibility for the Plan or eligibility for one or more types of coverage or benefits provided under the Plan - d. coordination of benefits or determinations of co-payments or other cost sharing mechanisms

-- e. adjudication and subrogation of claims, billing, claims management, collection activities and related healthcare data processing - f. payment under a contract for reinsurance - g. review of healthcare services with respect to medical necessity, coverage under the health plan, appropriateness of care, or justification of charges - h. utilization review activities, including pre-certification and preauthorization of services and concurrent and retrospective review of services - i. disclosure to consumer reporting agencies of any of the following PHI regarding collection of premiums or reimbursement: name and address, date of birth, Social Security Number, payment history, account number and name and address of the health plan - j. medical review, legal services and auditing functions, including fraud and abuse detection and compliance programs - k. business planning and development, such as conducting cost-management and planning-related analyses relating to managing and operating the Plan, including formulary development and administration and/or the development or improvement of methods of payment - l. resolution of internal grievances - m. prosecution or defense of administrative claims or lawsuits involving the Plan or Plan Sponsor - conducting quality assurance and improvement activities, case management and care coordination - o. evaluating healthcare provider performance or Plan performance - p. securing or placing a contract for reinsurance of risk relating to healthcare claims, other activities relating to the renewal or replacement of stop-loss or excess of loss insurance - q. contacting healthcare providers and patients with information about treatment alternatives These uses and disclosures are consistent with HIPAA Regulations.
+- a. obtaining employee-share contributions or to determining or fulfilling responsibility for coverage and provision of benefits under the Plan. - b. payment for or obtaining or providing reimbursement for healthcare services Payments under this Plan generally are made either to the healthcare provider or to the employee.
+All Members should be aware that the Plan will be providing PHI concerning all dependents of an employee to the employee as part of the Explanation of Benefits and when reimbursing the employee for covered services under the Plan.
+If there is some reason why a dependent (spouse or child) of an employee does not want the employee to receive PHI, the dependent should so inform his or her healthcare provider and should also contact the plan administrator. - c. determining eligibility for the Plan or eligibility for one or more types of coverage or benefits provided under the Plan. - d. coordination of benefits or determinations of copayments or other cost sharing mechanisms. - e. adjudication and subrogation of claims, billing, claims management, collection activities and related healthcare data processing. - f. payment under a contract for reinsurance. - g. review of healthcare services with respect to medical necessity, coverage under the health plan, appropriateness of care, or justification of charges. - h. utilization review activities, including pre-certification and preauthorization of services and concurrent and retrospective review of services. - i. disclosure to consumer reporting agencies of any of the following PHI regarding collection of premiums or reimbursement: name and address, date of birth, Social Security Number, payment history, account number and name and address of the health plan. - j. medical review, legal services and auditing functions, including fraud and abuse detection and compliance programs. - k. business planning and development, such as conducting cost-management and planning-related analyses relating to managing and operating the Plan, including formulary development and administration and/or the development or improvement of methods of payment. - I. resolution of internal grievances. - m. prosecution or defense of administrative claims or lawsuits involving the Plan or plan sponsor. - n. conducting quality assurance and improvement activities, case management and care coordination. - o. evaluating healthcare provider performance or Plan performance. - p. securing or placing a contract for reinsurance of risk relating to healthcare claims, other activities relating to the renewal or replacement of stop-loss or excess of loss insurance. - q. contacting healthcare providers and patients with information about treatment alternatives These uses and disclosures are consistent with HIPAA Regulations.